 What is anthracite?

-Anthracite is a form of coal that is densely packed and has a high carbon content, relatively few adulterations, and the second highest calorific content of any type of coal with only graphite beating it.
+Anthracite is a form of coal that is densely packed and has a high carbon content, relatively few impurities, and the second highest calorific content of any type of coal with only graphite beating it.
 Anthracite is not described as a bituminous coal, therefore it does not contain elevated levels of volatile organics or oily substances.
 The principle uses of anthracite in the industrial sector include power production as well as the fields of metallurgy and water purification, in addition to a burgeoning presence in the refractory materials space.

-Representing only one percent of all of the coal in the world, anthracite is mined in a select number of countries such as China (the world’s leading producer), Russia, Vietnam, Canada, and the United States.
-Anthracite can often be distinguished from other types of coal due to its metallic appearance which reflects light in a manner similar to the mineraloid (and fellow ignite) jet, a substance used in jewelry products.
+Representing only one percent of all of the coal in the world, anthracite is mined at scale in only a select number of countries such as China (the world’s leading producer), Russia, Vietnam, Canada, South Africa and the United States.
+Anthracite can often be distinguished from other types of coal due to its semi metallic appearance which reflects light in a manner similar to the mineraloid (and fellow ignite) jet, a substance used in jewellery products.

 The high carbon content of anthracite makes it particularly suitable for filtration.

 Specific Gravity 1.6 ± 0.05 g cm-3

 Effective Size 1.2 - 2.4 mm